Bart vs. Australia: Reception

 Since airing, the episode has received positive reviews from fans and television critics.

 In a DVD review of the sixth season, Ryan Keefer said, "all the Australian jabs you expect to have here are present.
 Bart's international incident is hilarious, from top to bottom.
 The phone calls he makes to other countries (particularly Buenos Aires) are fantastic.
-This is one of the more under appreciated episodes in the series' run."
+This is one of the more underappreciated episodes in the series' run."

 Vanity Fair named it the second-best episode of The Simpsons in 2007.

 "Bart vs. Australia" was also nominated for an Emmy Award in 1995 in the category "Outstanding Individual Achievement in Sound Mixing for a Comedy Series or a Special".